 Facts of International Mountain Day

-- The annual date of 11, December for International Mountain Day was proclaimed by UN on 20 December 2002.
+- The annual date of 11, December for International Mountain Day was proclaimed by the UN on 20 December 2002.

 - First International Mountain Day was observed on 11 December 2003.